rtyle/st-edge/README.md

 ### Visual Studio Code

-You should be able to debug much of the code through the command line interpreter interface supported by *cli.lua*.
+Debug as much of the code in the development environment as possible.
+Visual Studio Code workspaces are provided.
 Set the LUALOG environment variable to see log messages through the DEBUG level.

 	LUALOG=DEBUG code workspace.code-workspace